Chapter 6: In the Wilds by the Xap'yu

 “You know, if you really don’t like me that much, you should just start the fight.
 Come on!
 What’s the point of stitching your hole shut?” he taunted.

 Karrgos seethed, but he refrained from lashing out physically.
-Instead, he looked down on R’vag with disdainful eyes and said, “We’re not people who mindlessly indulge in violence.
-No man nor beast would meaninglessly indulge in violence here.
+Instead, he looked down on R’vag with disdainful eyes and said, “We’re not people who mindlessly beat others up.
+No man nor beast would meaninglessly do that here.
 And that barbarity is exactly why I don’t like you, Qai R’vag.”

 Some people hollered and whooped.
 The situation was fast turning into something else.